What does the Bible say to do with a rebellious child?

-The child who exhibits a rebellious streak may be doing so for a variety of reasons.
+Answer: The child who exhibits a rebellious streak may be doing so for a variety of reasons.
 Harsh, unloving, and critical parenting will nearly always result in rebellion of some sort.
 Even the most compliant child will rebel—inwardly or outwardly—against such treatment.
 Naturally, this type of parenting is to be avoided.
-In addition, a certain amount of rebellion against parents is natural in teenagers who are slowly pulling away from their families in the process of establishing lives and identities of their own.
+But no matter what style of parenting a family embraces, a child might rebel.

 Assuming that the rebellious child naturally possesses a strong-willed personality, he will be characterized by an inclination to test limits, an overriding desire for control, and a commitment to resisting all authority.
 In other words, rebellion is his middle name.
 In addition, these strong-willed, rebellious children are often very intelligent and can “figure out” situations with amazing speed, finding ways to take control of the circumstances and people around them.
 These kids can be, for their parents, an extremely trying and exhausting challenge.